MS GNV Antares

-MS GNV Antares, formerly MS Pride of Bruges, is a ship operated by Grandi Navi Veloci.
+MS GNV Antares, originally the MS Norsun and then MS Pride of Bruges, is a ship operated by Grandi Navi Veloci.

 History

 The ship was built by Nippon Kokan K.K.
 Tsurumi Yard in Yokohama, Japan.
 The keel was laid in 1985 and was launched in 1986.
 Upon completion, the ship entered service in 1987 for North Sea Ferries, then a joint-venture between Dutch Nedlloyd and British P&O. The first years it sailed on the Rotterdam-Hull route with sister ship Norsea, replacing Norstar and Norland.
 The Norsun sailed under the Dutch flag and was owned by the Dutch half of the joint-venture, while the Norsea was British.